 Gallery 5595 presents The Forest Edge, an exhibition of new works by Tadeusz Deręgowski and Jane Rutherford.

-We live on a border to all that is wild and untrammelled.
-Beyond the boundary is a landscape both real and metaphorical, which we can only observe – no matter how much we might desire to be immersed in it.
-While the practice of both artists in the exhibition is based in consideration of that other elemental landscape, one bares witnesses to the moment, working out in the open, and the other has a reflective studio-based practice, working with memory.
+Beyond the forest edge is a landscape both real and metaphorical, which we can only observe – no matter how much we might desire to be immersed in it.
+While the practice of both artists in the exhibition is rooted in consideration of that elemental landscape, one bares witness to the moment, working out in the open, and the other has a reflective studio-based practice, working from observational sketches and memory.

 Note: the gallery can be opened at other times by special arrangement.
 To enquire please email the gallery at firstname.lastname@example.org